ibm-cloud-docs/watsonxdata/ingestdata.md

 {: shortdesc}

 When you ingest a data file into the {{site.data.keyword.lakehouse_short}}, the table schema is generated and inferred when a query is run.
 Data ingestion in {{site.data.keyword.lakehouse_short}} supports CSV and Parquet formats.
-The files to be ingested must be of the same format type and same schema.
-The {{site.data.keyword.lakehouse_short}} auto-discovers the schema based on the source file being ingested.
+The files to be ingested must be of the same format type and same schema. {{site.data.keyword.lakehouse_short}} auto-discovers the schema based on the source file being ingested.

 ## Loading or ingesting data through CLI
 {: #load_ingest_datacli}

 An ingestion job in {{site.data.keyword.lakehouse_short}} can be run with the **ibm-lh** tool.
 The tool must be pulled from the `ibm-lh-client` and installed in the local system to run the ingestion job through the CLI.
+For more details and instructions to install `ibm-lh-client` package and use the **ibm-lh** tool for ingestion, see [Installing ibm-lh-client](https://www.ibm.com/docs/en/watsonxdata/1.0.x?topic=package-installing-lh-client){: external} and [Setting up the ibm-lh command-line utility](https://www.ibm.com/docs/en/watsonxdata/1.0.x?topic=package-setting-up-lh-cli-utility){: external}.

 The **ibm-lh** tool supports the following features: